mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

 val today: String = LocalDateTime.now().toString()
 def setToken(user: String, date: String):String = Base64.getEncoder.encodeToString(s"${user}:{$today}".getBytes(StandardCharsets.UTF_8))
 ```

+> NOTE: do not use this exact encoding in production!
+> This example is for illustration to ease understanding.
+Base64 is easily deciphered, and an attacker can easily impersonate someone by knowing their username and a rough time when the server was started.
+> For true security, such tokens should be signed by a private key.
+Look [here](https://http4s.org/v1/docs/auth.html#cookies) for more info.

 Here we create the unique code or token using the `setToken` function which takes a username as `user` and a date computed by `LocalDateTime.now().toString()`, these values are then combined and encoded using Java's `Base64` utility.